jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 Ref: Merkle, R. (2016) DAOs, Democracy and Governance.
 Cryonics Magazine, July- August, Vol 37:4, pp 28-40; Alcor, www.alcor.org. https://alcor.org/cryonics/Cryonics2016-4.pdf#page=28 Version 1.9 2 2016-05-31

-## 4- How to obtain CC?
+## How to obtain CC
-4.1.
 Charge for your products services in CC, exchange regular money for CC, mine it, get tipped in dogecoin.
-4.2.
 See appendix for details on exchanges.
-4.3.
 Beware of scams and hacks and illegal unregulated trades-exchanges and unethical operations (pre-mining).
-4.3.1. ex Mt.Gox (handled 70% of bitcoin exchange in Tokyo in 2013)).
+ex Mt.Gox (handled 70% of bitcoin exchange in Tokyo in 2013)).
 Tether (it is pegged to the USD which is illegal (in court following a subpoena in December 2017)).
 Bitfinex (second biggest hack of stolen bitcoin $72million on 2016.aug.02)

-## 5- What can it be used for?
+## 5- What can it be used for
-5.1.
 Peer to peer vale exchanges of products and services (currency), store of value (money and investments)

-## 6- How can it be safely stored?
+## How can it be safely stored
-6.1.
 From the safest to least safe.
-6.1.1.
 Multiple cold paper wallets backed up and stored in several locations and protected from environmental damage (such as fire, water and UV) and printed from a computer never connecting to the internet and with a clean OS with only the paper wallet software installed from the original canonical (ex from the source code on a github which has been tested and peer reviewed for malicious software).
-6.2.
 Cold electronic wallet, Smartphone wallet, online wallet, exchange.

-## 7- What is a CC wallet?
+## What is a CC wallet
 Reference (1) (bitaddress.org).
 A CC wallet is a single pairing of a CC public address (32 characters) with its corresponding CC private key (64 char.).
 QR codes are used to simplify the entry of the addresses.